Skip to content

 Introduction: Best practices for journalists reporting on community gun violence

-We have been reviewing everything we learned during the Better Gun Violence Reporting Summit, including transcripts and audio recordings, reporting notes on audience questions and answers, news media coverage, social media feedback, preliminary research findings and follow-up surveys.
+We have been reviewing everything we learned from the gathering, including transcripts and audio recordings, reporting notes on audience questions and answers, news media coverage, social media feedback, preliminary research findings and follow-up surveys.